jg8481/leon/packages/robotframework-test-assistant/README.md

 ### Use leon-ai to turn Robot Framework into a personal testing assistant and OpenRPA task runner.

 The following tool requirements need to be set up first in order to run the tests and RPA tasks suite examples in this assistant's "robotframework-brain".
-Please set up or install all of the tool requirements mentioned below.
+Please set up or install all of the tool requirements mentioned below, including all of the required .env files.

 - https://github.com/jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/blob/master/README.md
 - https://github.com/coursehero/slacktee